Saeed-AB/firebase-notifier/README.md

 3) run the app server & client using these commands ```yarn dev``` & ```yarn dev:server```
 4) After app running open the inspect on console tab and you will see your token
 5) you can then use your token to receive messages, subscribe and unsubscribe  to topics
-6) once receive the notification it will show on the console
+6) while receiving notification popup will show with the data and it will print on console